AndrewStaus/ML-aslearn/README.md

     * Predict a single number target
   * Logistic Regression
     * Predict a class target
-    * Also supports multi class detection and handeling inside of the class for ease of use
+    * Also supports multi class detection and handling inside of the class for ease of use

 **3. Normal Equation:**
   * Direct solution for theta.